-- a.
-Treat members of the public, fellow employees and Elected Members with respect, courtesy, honesty, and fairness, having regard to their interests, rights, safety and welfare. - b.
-Respect and value the diversity of the workforce, and value and respect difference. - c.
-Not harass, bully or discriminate against fellow employees, members of the public, and other Shire members.
-This includes harassment or discrimination on the grounds of gender identity, pregnancy, age, race, religion, political affiliation, marital status, disability, or sexual preference. - d.
-Demonstrate respect and understanding for Elected Members in relation to their roles, functions and responsibilities.
+- a) Treat fellow employees and members of the public with respect, courtesy, honesty, and fairness, having regard to their interests, rights, safety, and welfare. - b) Respect and value the diversity of the workforce, and value and respect difference.

-e.
-Ensure any private, out of work conduct (including online and social media communications), maintains both the integrity and good reputation of the Shire and the trust and confidence in the employee to perform their duties.
+- c) Not harass, intimidate, bully, or discriminate or support others who harass, intimidate, bully, and discriminate against fellow employees, members of the public, and other Shire members.
+This includes harassment or discrimination on the grounds of gender identity, pregnancy, age, race, religion, political affiliation, marital status, disability, or sexual preference. - d) Whilst this Code applies to conduct in the workplace there may be circumstances where behaviour outside of working hours has the potential to affect the community's perceptions of the integrity and professionalism of the Shire.
+This may occur where there is a link between the employee and the Shire including (online and social media communications).
+You must maintain both the integrity and good reputation of the Shire and the trust and confidence in the employee to perform their duties. - e) Make no assertions or allegations which are improper or derogatory and refrain from any form of conduct, in the performance of their duties, which may cause a reasonable person unwarranted offence or embarrassment.